Candidate confidently answering behavioral interview questions during a professional job interview.

 4. Think about the result- What was the impact of your actions?
 Did it lead to a positive outcome?

 Don’t just tell them you can do something.
-Show them, with a real story, using the STAR recipe.
+Show them a real story using the STAR recipe.
 It’s like showing them a picture instead of just describing it.
 They’ll get it, and they’ll remember you.

 A job candidate confidently answering behavioral interview questions in a modern office.